ContainerSolutions/externalsecret-operator/README.md

 $ eval $(op signin)
 ```

-2. Set the `ITEM_VAULT` and `ITEM_NAME` environment variables to select the right 1Password item that contains credentials fo your _operator_ 1Password account.
+2. Set the `ITEM_VAULT` and `ITEM_NAME` environment variables to select the right 1Password item that contains credentials for your _operator_ 1Password account.

 ```
 $ export ITEM_NAME=External Secret Operator mykubernetescluster
 $ export ITEM_VAULT=myvault
 ```

-Now load the 1Password credentials of your _operator_ account into the environment
+Now load the 1Password credentials of your _operator_ account into the environment.

 ```
 $ . deployments/source-onepassword-secrets.sh